pgosar/CyberNvim/README.md

 Current list of languages: Java, C, C++, Python, HTML, JavaScript Includes things such as boilerplate code or useful functions

-## Batch Files
+## Scripts

-List of batch files used to automate lengthy commands
+List of scripts for various projects and config files

 ## dotfiles

-List of configs and other files
+My shell configs and relevant scripts to load packages, aliases and other stuff